eirikhanssen/odf2jats/README.md

 ## Todo

-### Extraction from the ODF container format to JATS
-- figures (not implemented)
-- contact-info is made available when marked up using ArticleContactInfo paragraph-style, but the behaviour to extract that info into article-meta (and remove the temporary elements from body) has not been implemented yet.

 ### Improve ref-list autotagging

-- Electronic journal type references with elocation instead of page(s)
+When marking up electronic journal type references with elocation instead of page(s) there are two options for formatting elocation id in lieu of an explicit construct in either of:
-    - elocation-id extraction not implemented
-    - Two options for formatting elocation id in lieu of an explicit construct in either: the Publication Manual of the American Psychological Association or the APA Style Guide to Electronic References, or on the APA Style Blog.
+- The Publication Manual of the American Psychological Association
+- The APA Style Guide to Electronic References, or on the APA Style Blog

+The following options are:
-      Option 1: as a page number instead of the page range.
-Option 2: insert the word "Article" before it.
+- Option 1: as a page number instead of the page range.
+(This is the option that has been adopted).
     - Option 1: Leigh, J. P., Tancredi, D. J., & Kravitz, R. L. (2009).
 Physician career satisfaction within specialties.
 BMC Health Services Research, 9, 166. http://dx.doi.org/10.1186/1472-6963-9-166
+- Option 2: insert the word "Article" before it.
     - Option 2: Leigh, J. P., Tancredi, D. J., & Kravitz, R. L. (2009).
 Physician career satisfaction within specialties.
 BMC Health Services Research, 9, Article 166. http://dx.doi.org/10.1186/1472-6963-9-166

 - Refs starting with following fail, but maybe this is acceptable because it is difficult to mark up using element-citation:
     - NICE.
 (2012).
     - WHO.
 (2000).
     - Institute of Medicine.
 (2001).
-- Many authors (8 or more) need better handling
-    - APA style: after the 6th author there will be an ellipsis, followed by the last author
-    - currently the last author has dots before the name tagged in JATS
-    - I have to decide what to do in this case;
-       - only mark up the 7 listed authors in the supplied ref list and leave it at that?
-       - or should inserted a comment to remind the JATS xml author to try and find the missing authors
-       - even if they will not be displayed in the html-file, it could make sense to have it in JATS xml.
-    - Correct triple dots to ellipsis character

-### Content in the back section after references
-- tables/appendixes in the back section haven't been properly handled yet

-### Content in the body
+### Tables
-- table labels/titles/captions are not automatically handled yet
+- table labels/titles/captions are now handled
     - this can be done automatically if they are styled with a special paragraph style do identify the content as being table label, table title or table caption

+In libreOffice when creating a table, there is an option to create n header rows, and if one selects to repeat n headers on following pages, then a row is inserted in the table.

+If this is not done, it is not possible to edit a table and make the first row a header row.

+However, one can style the content of a whole row with the 'TableHeader style'.
+This will generate ```<td><p style="TableHeader">...</p></td>```.
+This easily enables renaming of td to th elements in XProc, and this has been done.

+Then, if the first row(s) only contain th-cells, they should be wrapped in ```<thead>...</thead>``` element.
+And the consequtive rows should be wrapped in ```<tbody>...</tbody>``` element. **This has not yet been implemented.**

+The reason for doing this is accessibility concerns.

+### Citations

-- citations in the text that only have year within the parens, have **rid** attributes that misses capital letters from author's surname.
+Citations in the text that only have year within the parens, have **rid** attributes that misses capital letters from author's surname.

 - extract relevant capital letters from the text node directly before the xref-element?
 - leave it as is and let the person doing the conversion manually fix those **rid** attributes?

+*Edit: this is now handled automatically for et al. references where there is a match in the reference list but not for other references.*

+### Lists

+Lists in the back section inside a table haven't got a list style type.
+This needs to be investigated.

 ### Automatic correction/error handling
 In some cases it is obvious how to correct typing mistakes.
 This can be done automatically with regex,